huaminghuangtw/Evergreen-Notes/Permanent-Notes/adaptability.md

 ---

 Adaptability (\& Flexibility) is the single most powerful trait in life—the ability and willingness to pivot quickly and follow new information or evidence.

 ---

+The highest intelligence isn’t knowing—it’s adapting.
+Knowledge matters, but the ability to learn, unlearn, and change course/direction matters more. **The rigid hold on to what was; the adaptable move with what is and flow toward what will be.**

+---